QuantumOfVacuum/kylebebak.github.io/_posts/2017-03-20-django-rest-framework-auth-csrf.md

 [TokenAuthentication](http://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication).
 This requires clients to pass a token in the `Authorization` header of each request. __This is the kind of authentication you should use for most client-server setups__, like a mobile app or desktop app consuming your API.

 This kind of auth doesn't require CSRF protection.
-The token isn't stored in a cookie, so it doesn't get sent automatically by your browser or any other client, which means it can't cause CSRF vulnerabilities.
+The token isn't stored in a cookie, so it doesn't get sent automatically by your browser, which means it can't cause CSRF vulnerabilities.

 ## When should I use SessionAuthentication?